Kulicke and Soffa (KLIC)

 Days Inventory Outstanding (DIO) is an important metric for chipmakers, as it reflects a business’ capital intensity and the cyclical nature of semiconductor supply and demand.
 In a tight supply environment, inventories tend to be stable, allowing chipmakers to exert pricing power.
 Steadily increasing DIO can be a warning sign that demand is weak, and if inventories continue to rise, the company may have to downsize production.

-This quarter, Kulicke and Soffa’s DIO came in at 151, which is 10 days below its five-year average.
-At the moment, these numbers show no indication of an excessive inventory buildup.
+This quarter, Kulicke and Soffa’s DIO came in at 160, which is 6 days below its five-year average.
+These numbers show that despite the recent increase, there’s no indication of an excessive inventory buildup.

 6. Gross Margin & Pricing Power

 Kulicke and Soffa’s gross margin is slightly below the average semiconductor company, indicating its products aren’t as mission-critical as its competitors.
-As you can see below, it averaged a 47.7% gross margin over the last two years.
-Said differently, Kulicke and Soffa had to pay a chunky $52.31 to its suppliers for every $100 in revenue.
-Kulicke and Soffa Trailing 12-Month Gross Margin
+As you can see below, it averaged a 48.1% gross margin over the last two years.
+That means Kulicke and Soffa paid its suppliers a lot of money ($51.87 for every $100 in revenue) to run its business.

 7. Operating Margin

-Although Kulicke and Soffa broke even this quarter from an operational perspective, it’s generally struggled over a longer time period.
-Its expensive cost structure has contributed to an average operating margin of negative 7% over the last two years.
+Although Kulicke and Soffa was profitable this quarter from an operational perspective, it’s generally struggled over a longer time period.
+Its expensive cost structure has contributed to an average operating margin of negative 5.7% over the last two years.
 Unprofitable semiconductor companies require extra attention because they could get caught swimming naked when the tide goes out.
 It’s hard to trust that the business can endure a full cycle.

 8. Earnings Per Share

-Sadly for Kulicke and Soffa, its EPS declined by 26.9% annually over the last five years while its revenue was flat.
-This tells us the company struggled because its fixed cost base made it difficult to adjust to choppy demand.
+Sadly for Kulicke and Soffa, its EPS declined by 29.8% annually over the last five years, more than its revenue.
+This tells us the company struggled because its fixed cost base made it difficult to adjust to shrinking demand.

 Diving into the nuances of Kulicke and Soffa’s earnings can give us a better understanding of its performance.
-As we mentioned earlier, Kulicke and Soffa’s operating margin was flat this quarter but declined by 27.7 percentage points over the last five years.
+As we mentioned earlier, Kulicke and Soffa’s operating margin declined by 40.3 percentage points over the last five years.
 This was the most relevant factor (aside from the revenue impact) behind its lower earnings; interest expenses and taxes can also affect EPS but don’t tell us as much about a company’s fundamentals.

-In Q3, Kulicke and Soffa reported adjusted EPS of $0.28, down from $0.34 in the same quarter last year.
-Despite falling year on year, this print easily cleared analysts’ estimates.
-Over the next 12 months, Wall Street expects Kulicke and Soffa’s full-year EPS of $0.20 to grow 576%.
+In Q4, Kulicke and Soffa reported adjusted EPS of $0.44, up from $0.37 in the same quarter last year.
+This print easily cleared analysts’ estimates, and shareholders should be content with the results.
+Over the next 12 months, Wall Street expects Kulicke and Soffa’s full-year EPS of $0.27 to grow 505%.

 9. Cash Is King

-Kulicke and Soffa’s free cash flow clocked in at $4.45 million in Q3, equivalent to a 2.5% margin.
-The company’s cash profitability regressed as it was 13.6 percentage points lower than in the same quarter last year, suggesting its historical struggles have dragged on.
+Kulicke and Soffa burned through $11.61 million of cash in Q4, equivalent to a negative 5.8% margin.
+The company’s cash flow turned negative after being positive in the same quarter last year, suggesting its historical struggles have dragged on.

 10. Return on Invested Capital (ROIC)

 Kulicke and Soffa historically did a mediocre job investing in profitable growth initiatives.
-Its five-year average ROIC was 15.6%, somewhat low compared to the best semiconductor companies that consistently pump out 35%+.
+Its four-year average ROIC was 8%, somewhat low compared to the best semiconductor companies that consistently pump out 35%+.

-12. Key Takeaways from Kulicke and Soffa’s Q3 Results
+11. Key Takeaways from Kulicke and Soffa’s Q4 Results

-Kulicke and Soffa isn’t a terrible business, but it doesn’t pass our bar.
-First off, its revenue growth was uninspiring over the last five years.
+We cheer for all companies solving complex technology issues, but in the case of Kulicke and Soffa, we’ll be cheering from the sidelines.
+For starters, its revenue has declined over the last five years.
 And while its projected EPS for the next year implies the company’s fundamentals will improve, the downside is its declining EPS over the last five years makes it a less attractive asset to the public markets.
 On top of that, its declining operating margin shows the business has become less efficient.

-Kulicke and Soffa’s P/E ratio based on the next 12 months is 31.3x.
-This valuation tells us a lot of optimism is priced in - you can find more timely opportunities elsewhere.
+Kulicke and Soffa’s P/E ratio based on the next 12 months is 35x.
+This valuation tells us it’s a bit of a market darling with a lot of good news priced in - we think there are better opportunities elsewhere.